restaumatic/bambik/doc/InShort.md

 # 1. Lenses generalized to optics

-Optics are useful for navigation through data structures
+Lenses, prisms etc are useful for navigation through data structures.

 But they are heteregenous and not composable.